 Ingress Controller Documentation

-This documentation applies to two related tools: API7 Ingress Controller and APISIX Ingress Controller.
-API7 Ingress Controller is used with API7 Enterprise and APISIX Ingress Controller is used with the open-source APISIX gateway.
+API7 Ingress Controller works with API7 Enterprise, while APISIX Ingress Controller works with the open-source APISIX gateway.

 Introduction